Updated: Feb 13

 4. The Last Supper

 It would be a shame to travel to Milan without seeing Leonardo da Vinci's The Last Supper painting in the Santa Maria delle Grazie church.
 Unfortunately, it is entirely possible to miss the painting all together without proper planning.
 Tickets for The Last Supper sell out very quickly, and only 30 people are allowed in the room at a time.
 The only way to assure a visit to The Last Supper is by booking a date and time online several weeks beforehand.
 When I say several weeks, I cannot stress this enough.
-If you know your travel dates early, book the tickets early.
+If you know your travel dates already, you can click here to book your ticket.

 The reason for the difficulties behind visiting The Last Supper is the extensive damage the painting has suffered.
 Leonardo da Vinci did not paint The Last Supper onto wet plaster, or fresco-style, causing it to flake very early on.
 Restoration projects have also added layers of destruction, and environmental changes have taken a toll on the painting as well.